jarednm1/TacoBellAutomation/README.md

 # Known Bugs
 1. Curently, it does not allow spaces in the name/more than one name without spaces.
-This is an easy fix I just havent dont it as of writing this.
+This is an easy fix I just havent fixed it as of writing this.